jaredmcdonald/node-demo/README.md

 * Install dependencies (uses package.json): npm install
 * Start the website server: node server.js
 * At any time concatenate JS and SCSS to CSS by running "Grunt" in the website directory (/www)
+* By default we've set this up to use "/www/public/js/main-dev.js" as our JS entry point.
+To use the minified version ("main.js") set the node environment to production in the command line like so "set NODE_ENV = production".
+See "/views/inc/bottom.ejs" for logic.

 ####Helpful links####